eclipse-cdt/cdt-lsp/README.md

 This plugin is based on the [LSP4E](https://github.com/eclipse/lsp4e) and [TM4E](https://github.com/eclipse/tm4e) Eclipse projects.
 The editor is based on the `ExtensionBasedTextEditor` in Eclipse.

 The `org.eclipse.cdt.lsp` is the core plugin.
 C/C++ IDE Developers can use the `serverProvider` extension point to define a C/C++ language server.
-If there is no extension defined, the LLVM [clangd](https://clangd.llvm.org/) language server will be used and searched on the PATH environement variable.
+If there is no extension defined, the LLVM [clangd](https://clangd.llvm.org/) language server will be used and searched on the PATH environment variable.
 Clangd searches for a `compile_commands.json` file in the source file folder and its parents.
 It's needed to determine the compile informations.
 In the default clangd configuration the PATH will be searched for a `gcc` compiler to determine the default compiler include paths.

 The editor is basically the `ExtensionBasedTextEditor`.
 The language grammar comes from [TM4E](https://github.com/eclipse/tm4e).